-The Henry T. Harrison Award for Outstanding Contributions by a Consulting Meteorologist was established in 2011 to recognize a consulting meteorologist for outstanding contributions to the profession, clients, and society.
+The Henry T. Harrison Award for Outstanding Contributions by a Consulting Meteorologist was established to recognize a consulting meteorologist for outstanding contributions to the profession, clients, and society.
 Nominees should demonstrate expertise in weather or climate and their applications, adherence to ethical behavior, and a high level of service to clients and/or the weather and climate enterprise.

 Thank you for your interest in submitting a nomination!
 AMS membership is not required to submit an award nomination.
 Nominations are due by 1 May.
 The nominator is responsible for uploading the entire nomination package.

 The nominees for this award remain on the active nomination list for three years.
 You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.

 Henry T. Harrison accompanied Rear Adm.
 Richard E. Byrd on his first Antarctic expedition in 1929-30, where he studied weather conditions.
 Prior to the expedition, Harrison was a meteorologist with the United States Weather Bureau in Cleveland for several years.

 He then joined United Airlines as chief meteorologist and head of the department in Chicago and Denver.
 He remained with United for more than 30 years, working with other airlines to develop airborne radar for avoiding severe weather.
 He retired in 1964, but continued conducting weather studies for the airline until the late 1960's.

 Harrison, a native of the District of Columbia, was a self-taught meteorologist.
 He was an Army lieutenant colonel in World War II, and was a weather forecaster at the Yalta Conference in 1945.